-The following table provides information regarding the fees incurred to EY Global during the years ended December 31, 2019 and 2018.
+The following table provides information regarding the fees incurred to EY Global during the years ended December 31, 2020 and 2019.
 All fees described below were pre-approved by our Audit Committee.

-Year Ended Year Ended December 31, 2019 684,000 628,0
+Year Ended December 31,

-2019 2018
+2020 2019

-Audit Fees (1) \$ 684,000 \$ 628,000
+Audit Fees (1) \$ 697,930 \$ 684,000

-Audit-Related Fees (2)
+Audit-Related Fees (2) 450,000

-Tax Fees (3) 166,577 360,033
+Tax Fees (3) 177,940 166,577

 All Other Fees (4)

-Total Fees \$ 850,577 \$ 988,033
+Total Fees \$ 1,325,870 \$ 850,577

-- (1) Audit Fees consist of fees billed for professional services performed by EY Global for the audit of our annual financial statements, the review of interim financial statements, and related services that are normally provided in connection with registration statements. - (2) Audit-Related Fees include fees billed by EY Global for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements. - (3) Tax Fees consist of fees for professional services, including tax consulting and compliance services and transfer pricing services performed by EY Global. - (4) All Other Fees consist of fees billed by EY Global for compliance services.
+- (1) Audit Fees consist of fees billed for professional services performed by EY Global for the audit of our annual financial statements, the review of interim financial statements, and related services that are normally provided in connection with registration statements. - (2) Audit-Related Fees include fees billed by EY Global for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements, U.S. Public Company Accounting Oversight Board inspection fees and fees related to the issuance of convertible notes by the Company. - (3) Tax Fees consist of fees for professional services, including tax consulting and compliance services and transfer pricing services performed by EY Global. - (4) All Other Fees consist of fees billed by EY Global for compliance services.